 All this to say that you need to decide why you’re doing this in order to know which soundproofing methods you need to use.
 So let’s see what are some of the other factors you need to consider.

 Understanding the Space

 The properties of the space you’re working on are our priority here, which is why we need to consider the materials that went into making the garage and the layout.
-Since the doors and windows are often the most vulnerable parts of any room, we’re going to pay special attention to them.
+Since the doors are often the most vulnerable parts of any room, we’re going to pay special attention to them.
 The first step toward fortifying your garage doors is figuring out what type of door it is.
 Fortunately, that’s as easy as can be.

 Does your garage door roll up or slide open?
 Are they double swing-out doors, like a wider version of your home’s front door?
 Or are you working with hinged doors that swing up?